With them rose

 I need stress that any such terms are not prescriptive rules, but just handy descriptive labels that tell one a little about the pitch content of a melody.
 It is less confusing when identifying a complex of musical pitches in a melody to use the descriptive label ‘C-mode’ rather than ‘Ionian mode’ for any seven-pitch melody containing the seven notes of the European diatonic scale (the white notes of the piano keyboard) providing one is able to say that the home note (or tonic) is C. The same seven notes used in relation to a recognisably different tonic give a different taste or mood because the position of the semitones in the scale will have changed: an ascending scale extracted from a C-mode tune begins with the intervals – tone, tone, semitone, tone etc. – while the same notes in the F- mode (labelled Lydian by Matt Seattle with regard to parts of William Dixon’s tune Doringtown) will begin with the ascending intervals – tone, tone, tone, semitone etc. .
 This F-mode has a very different ‘taste’ and is a rare one with regard to lowland Scottish music, or indeed all Anglo-American ‘folk’ music.
 This difference in taste is even more noticeable if a tonic drone is sounding with the melody as with bagpipe music.

 However, problems arise.
 Can we always be sure which is the ‘home’ – or tonic – note, or if indeed there is only one?
 Previously some scholars claimed that the final note of a piece of music was a reliable indicator of the tonic.
 It works, (to cite an obvious example) for Mozart’s symphonies: but this ignores the fact that many Scottish and English tunes are cyclical, where there is no final resting note.
-Though when one listens to a tune it may become abundantly clear which is the tonic or home note, but it need not be the last note of a tune.
+When one listens to a tune it may become abundantly clear which is the tonic or home note, but it need not be the last note of a tune.
 More rarely, some tunes which are not cyclical may also come to rest on a note other than the tonic.
 How many who have danced to a Scottish dance band or to an early music consort, have performed a ‘reverence’ (paid one’s respect) to one’s partner at the close of a dance to the firm sound of a ‘tonic chord’ sounded by the band, even though the tonic note was not the ‘last’ note of the tune?
 I have often.